PieroV/face-pipeline/README.md

 From my tests, it is better to use just a reduced number of cherry-picked good frames, rather than trying to automatically deal with all the frames.

+The `align` program will load all the frames in memory (and also on the GPU), so it isn't suited for running with all the frames of a scan.

 ### 3. Rough manual alignment of the frames